Lewisville Vista Point North

 What once characterized a socialeconomic group as underserved no longer applys.
 Ethnicity, income, nor demographic classifications are by no means the only metrics that identify underserved populations.
 Access to health care, although health care is a major category, is no longer also a complete discription.
 So who are they?
 The reasons for being underserved range from easy accessibility to goods and services to the unaffordable cost of everything from rent to medical care to child care to education, among others.

-There is a tendency to define those being underserved as people who are unemployed for various reasons, either because their employers have been forced to lay off employees due to the current pandemic, business failure or because the businesses where they worked are now in bankruptcy.
+There is a tendency to define those being underserved as people who are unemployed for various reasons, either because their employers have been forced to lay off employees due to the current pandemic, business failure or because businesses are unable to facilitate hiring those that are disabled.
 For these people, being underserved means quite simply that they have no access to a stable income, employer-sponsored benefits, or the ability to pay for basic necessities such as food, clothing, rent, and transportation as well as health care.
 Quite often, they simply can't afford to see a physician when they are ill or face eviction for inability to pay rent, or they can't afford to buy clothes, food, transportation and other necessities.

 A large number of minorities are underserved because they often can't find high-paying jobs even in an economic upswing.
 This group includes migrent workers who often live hand-to-mouth with day labor jobs that pay very little and often find access to basic health services difficult because they are not citizens.

 Students who are not covered by their parents medical plan find themselves searching for alternatives.
 Resources exist but often times the pathway to access them is perilous and costly adding additional stress to an already stressful environment.